wu-lee/rushkoff-archive/docs/_articles/interview-douglas-rushkoff.md

 So it isn't just an anti-technology message.
 It's just that the technology is so present in our lives that it's an easy metaphor for it...

- .. this interview, who's going to go out tomorrow and do one thing that's going to try to help them be Okay.
-That's very clear and very simple. more present and live in the now that they're not already doing--what's one thing they can do?
+**Okay.
+That's very clear and very simple.**

 You know, it's manna.
-You read the story about the

-manna from heaven.
-Spend one day eating food that It depends on the person.
-A really simple one is ... has no preservatives in it whatsoever.
-Just as a when you get home--if you work--when you get home, practice and see where they takes you.
+You read the story about the manna from heaven.
+Spend one day eating food that has no preservatives in it whatsoever.
+Just as a practice and see where they takes you.
 Or try to.
-And use no electronic media until you go to sleep.
-When you see how hard that day is.
-And then think about “Why is get home don't answer an email, don't check your that so hard?"
-And think of bigger systems that are Twitter feed, turn off the cell phone.
-Once.
-Once.
-Just as making that difficult ... these are rewards.
-Imagine a practice do it once, and just experience that.

-getting to eat preservative-free food for a month.
+And see how hard that day is.
+And then think about “Why is that so hard?"
+And think of bigger systems that are making that difficult... these are rewards.
+Imagine getting to eat preservative-free food for a month.
 You know how healthy you'd feel?
 God.
 (P)